Sley530/Exercism-exercices/README.md

 # Exercism-exercices

-This is a repository that contents all the solution of the exercices in [ exercism ](https://exercism.org/).
+This is a repository that contents all my solutions of the exercices in [ exercism ](https://exercism.org/).

 ## Table of contents